 However, Heat is much more than one moment.
 It's an all-time heist film, created with a realism that's not for the faint of heart.
 Want to test out your new sound system?
 Watch the bank robbery sequence and listen to the bullets fly.

 Mann, one of the few directors out there you can instantly recognize thanks to his handheld, close-up style, was already an established talent by the time Heat was released on December 15, 1995.
 But the film brought him a new young audience craving a new De Niro or Pacino movie to claim as their own.
 Turns out, they would get both.
 For college kids with Scarface and Goodfellas posters on their dorm walls, Heat was everything.
-Now, 25 years later, the film still holds up.
+Now, 25 years later, the film more than holds up.
 Here are 20 things you never knew about Heat:

 1. Heat is based on real-life criminal Neil McCauley and the cop who nailed him, Detective Chuck Adamson, in 1964.
 Many of the film's heist moments are taken from McCauley's life of crime, including the armored car robbery and the diamond drill bit heist.
 McCauley and Adamson also met for coffee in real life and the conversation they had is the one you see in the film.